yashasroy/courses-yashas-minicourse/chapter1.md

 What was the point of doing all that?
 We now know how many samples and features there are in the dataset.
 Or do we?

+Let's take a look at the first few rows of the dataframe to get a better understanding of what the data looks like.
+To do this, use the pandas function `head` like so: `[dataframe name].head()`.
+Here, the dataframe has been loaded into the workspace as `df`.

-On the right, the first few rows of the dataframe are displayed for you to get a understanding of what the data looks like.
-Notice how in addition to the "yes" and "no" votes, there are also missing values represented by the "?".
+Once you print out the first few rows of the dataframe, notice how in addition to the "yes" and "no" votes, there are also missing values represented by the "?".

 How many features and samples are in this dataframe?
 Refer to the previous exercise where we computed these values.
 And take care to note that the number of columns does not equal the number of features!